CHILD CUSTODY & SUPPORT LAWYERS in Summerville

 A: Because circumstances change, parties often seek to have their child support payments modified.
 Child support payments can be modified as the child’s needs or parent’s ability to pay change.
 Parents have the right to request a review of the support amount when either parent’s financial circumstances change.
 It is important not to wait until a crisis occurs, so you should contact your attorney as soon as a change is imminent.

 The duty to support one’s children usually is not affected by either party’s remarriage.
 The obligation to support a child ends only when the child reaches the age of eighteen or graduates from high school.
 There are special circumstances (i.e. children with special needs) where the court may order support beyond this period.

 Let Us Negotiate Your Child Support Agreement Today

 Do you have more questions about child support laws in South Carolina?
-Then visit our firm today to discuss your case with a dedicated legal professional at PMC Law Firm.
+Then visit our family law firm today to discuss your case with a dedicated legal professional at PMC Law Firm.
 We proudly serve clients throughout the greater Summerville area, and our legal team is prepared to put our skills to work for you today.